1940 New Mexico gubernatorial election

 The 1940 New Mexico gubernatorial election took place on November 5, 1940, in order to elect the Governor of New Mexico.
 Incumbent Democrat John E. Miles won reelection to a second term.
 Former governor Clyde Tingley unsuccessfully sought the Democratic nomination.
+This was the first gubernatorial election since 1924 in which Bernalillo County backed the losing candidate.
+This was the last election until 2006 in which Lincoln County backed a Democrat and San Juan County did not vote Democratic again until 1962.